raymondchiu10/stock-overflow/README.md

 As a user, I want to me able to look up a specific item to see whether or not it is in stock and a description of that item so that I can am able to make an informed decision on whether or not it is the right item I am looking for.

-As a user, I want to be able to look at some kind of marker (upc, qr code, or potential image) so that I can compare one item to another to make sure I amcorrectly looking at the item that I want.
+As a user, I want to be able to look at some kind of marker (upc, qr code, or potential image) so that I can compare one item to another to make sure I am correctly looking at the item that I want.

 ## Implementation